 analytics and search engine providers that assist us in the improvement and optimisation of our website;

-data insight companies to ensure your details are up to date and accurate; and
+data insight companies for the purposes of research, profiling and to ensure your details are up to date and accurate;

 credit reference agencies (CRAs) for the purpose of assessing your credit score where this is a condition of us entering into a contract with you.
 They will also give us information about you, such as about your financial history.
-We do this to assess creditworthiness, check your identity, manage your account, trace and recover debts and prevent criminal activity.
-We will also continue to exchange information about you with CRAs on an ongoing basis, including about your settled accounts and any debts not fully repaid on time.
+We do this to assess creditworthiness, check your identity, manage your account, trace and recover debts, and prevent criminal activity.
+We will also continue to exchange information about you with CRAs on an ongoing basis, including your settled accounts and any debts not fully repaid on time.
 CRAs will share your information with other organisations.
-The identities of the CRAs, and the ways in which they use and share personal information, are explained in more detail at http://www.experian.co.uk/crain/index.html.
+The identities of the CRAs, and the ways in which they use and share personal information, are explained in more detail at http://www.experian.co.uk/crain/index.html and https://www.helpit.com/privacy-policy/; and

 We may disclose your personal information to third parties for their own purposes in very specific circumstances, including:

-With your consent, given at the time you supply your personal data, we may pass that data to a third party for their direct marketing purposes.
+With your consent, given at the time you supply your personal data, we may pass that data to a third party who provides member benefits for their direct marketing purposes (in relation to promoted member benefits only).
+These third parties are currently Tradepoint (B&Q PLC) and Bionic Services Limited.

-If we decide to expand, reduce or sell any company in the Group or substantially all of its assets, in which case personal data regarding our customers will be transferred to the new owner, under the terms of this Privacy Notice.
+If we decide to expand, reduce or sell any Alcumus company or substantially all of its assets, in which case personal data regarding our customers will be transferred to the new owner, under the terms of this Privacy Notice.

 5. How long do we keep your information